AbdulMahbub/WSUFoodies/README.md

 users will need a WSUFoodies account and then login with the correct credentials.

 ## How to use
 To use the app simply start up the WSUFoodiesAPI and then run the app.
-The server can be found at: https://github.com/AbdulMahbub/WSU_Foodies_API
+The server can be found at [this repository](https://github.com/AbdulMahbub/WSU_Foodies_API)